d3b4g/leonids/_posts/enum.md

 trusting domain but the reverse is not true

 **Trusts Transitivity:**

 - **Parent-child trust:** It is created automatically between the new domain and the domain that precedes it in the namespace hierarchy, whenever a new domain is added in a tree.
-For example, usa.fanzy.com is a child of fanzy.com).
-This trust is always two-way transitive.

 - **Tree-root trust:** It is created automatically whenever a new domain tree is added to a forest root.
 This trust is always two-way transitive.